tamunoWoks/Business_Intelligence_with_PowerBI/Part2a.md

 Two alternatives exist with database connectivity:
 - **Import the data locally:** This supports data model caching as well as the ability to reduce number of connections and lookups.
 By ingesting the model, a user can use all Desktop features offered with Power BI.
 - **Create a connection to the data source with DirectQuery:** With this feature, the data isn’t cached.
 Instead, the data source must be queried each time a data call is required.
 Most, but not all, data sources support DirectQuery.

+You can also use one of two other methods:
+1. Live Connection where the goal is to use the analysis services integrated with Power BI Desktop or Power BI Services.
+Live Connection also supports calculation-based activities that occur within a data model.
+2.